Fast Variational Block-Sparse Bayesian Learning: Application Example: DOA Estimation

-For the first experiment, we analyse the runtime and estimation accuracy as a function of the number of array elements $N$.
-We generate a dictionary with $M=2N$ entries spaced such that $\sin(\bar{\theta}_m)$ forms a regular grid.
-We simulate 3 sources located at the grid points closest to $\{-2^\circ,3^\circ,50^\circ\}$ with amplitudes drawn randomly from a zero-mean complex Gaussian distribution with unit variance and consider only a single snapshot $d=1$.
-For the DOA-SBL algorithm, we calculate the \gls{ospa} based on all blocks with component \gls{snr} $\geq 10\,\text{dB}$.
-To illustrate the effect of the parameter $c_i$, we use two variants of our algorithm.
-Both use the scaled Jeffrey's priors and are parameterized with $c_i=1$ and $c_i=2$, respectively.
-Figures \ref{fig:DOA:time}a and \ref{fig:DOA:time}b show the runtime and \gls{ospa}, respectively, for both algorithms at an $\text{SNR}_{\text{A}}=20\,\text{dB}$.
+For the first experiment, we analyze the runtime and estimation accuracy versus the number of array elements $N$ in such a scenario.
+We generate a dictionary with $M=2N$ entries using a grid with samples spaced in such a way that its image through a $\sin$-transformation forms a regular grid of $(-1/2,+1/2]$.
+We simulate 3 sources located at the grid points closest to $\{-2^\circ,3^\circ,50^\circ\}$ with amplitudes drawn randomly from a zero-mean complex Gaussian distribution with unit variance.
+We consider a single measurement scenario, i.e. $d=1$.
+For the DOA-SBL algorithm, we calculate the \gls{ospa} based on all blocks with estimated component \gls{snr} $\geq 10\,\text{dB}$.
+For the \gls{fbsbl} algorithm, we use again the hyperprior density $p(\gamma)=\gamma^{c-1}$ given in Row~iv of Table~\ref{tab:update-equations}.
+To illustrate the effect of the parameter $c$, we use the \gls{fbsbl}-iv algorithm with two values of $c$, i.e. $c=1$ and $c=2$.
+Figures \ref{fig:DOA:time}a and \ref{fig:DOA:time}b show the runtime and \gls{ospa}, respectively, for both algorithms at $\text{SNR}_{\text{A}}=20\,\text{dB}$.
 The smallest \gls{ospa} is achieved by the oracle DOA-SBL algorithm.
-This is not surprising, since this algorithm is given the true number of sources in advance.
-However, knowing the true number of sources is not a realistic assumption for most practical applications.
-For array sizes of 100 elements and larger, the proposed algorithm parameterized with $c_i=2$ is faster than the DOA-SBL algorithm while achieving the same \gls{ospa}.
-For array sizes with less than 100 elements, the \gls{ospa} for our algorithm parameterized with $c_i=2$ increases rapidly.
-This is due to some components not being detected in those cases.
-The parameter $c_i$ acts similar to a threshold.
-Hence, we can increase the detection probability by using a smaller value for $c_i$.
-Consequently, this also leads to an increased false alarm rate.
-The increased false alarm rate is mostly noticeable at large $N$, due to the larger number of possible \glspl{doa} in the grid for large $N$.
-Hence, by using a smaller $c_i$ we can reduce the \gls{ospa} at smaller array sizes at the cost of increasing the \gls{ospa} at larger array sizes, as shown in Figure \ref{fig:DOA:time}b.
-We refer the reader to \cite{leitinger2020Asilomar} for a detailed discussion on the relation between the array size and number of false alarms for a similar SBL-based approach.
+This is not surprising, since this algorithm is given the true number of sources in advance, which is not a realistic assumption for many practical applications.
+For array sizes of 100 elements and larger, the \gls{fbsbl}-iv($c=2$) algorithm is faster than the DOA-SBL algorithm while achieving the same \gls{ospa}.
+For array sizes with less than 100 elements, the \gls{ospa} of the \gls{fbsbl}-iv($c=2$) algorithm increases rapidly.
+This is due to the rate of erroneously classifying active blocks as non-active, which rises when the number of array elements is decreased.
+The parameter $c$ acts similarly to a threshold, see Section~\ref{sec:analysis:threshold}.
+Hence, we can improve the block detection rate by using a smaller value for $c$.
+Consequently, this also leads to an increased rate of erroneously classifying non-active blocks as active.
+This increases is mostly noticeable at large $N$, due to the larger number of \glspl{doa} points in the grid for large $N$.
+Hence, the \gls{fbsbl}-iv($c=1)$ algorithm reduces the \gls{ospa} at smaller array sizes at the cost of increasing the \gls{ospa} at larger array sizes compared to the \gls{fbsbl}-iv($c=2)$ algorithm, as shown in Figure \ref{fig:DOA:time}b.
+We refer the reader to \cite{leitinger2020Asilomar} for a detailed discussion on the relation between the array size and the rate of erroneously classifying non-active blocks as active.